greasycat/AdhdBrainAnalysis/README.md

 You can train directly without doing first/second level analysis (they served as EDA)

 ## Demo, Demo, Demo
-Since the dataset is over 100GBs, we provide a demo pipeline.
-You don't need
+Since the dataset is over 100GBs, we provide a demo pipeline to test the functionality of the model

 ```bash
 make demo_data # download demo data
 make demo # run analysis and generate results
 ```

 ## Full training and testing

 ```bash
 make data
 make full
 ```

+The `results.ipynb` generate figures and tables from cross-validation results